jmorgadov/dolce/README.md

   ... etc

 - **Generation docstrings**: Generate missing docstrings across your codebase (with the help of LLMs) by running a single command.

+- **Restyling**: Automatically restyle your existing docstrings to a consistent format (Google, NumPy, ReST, Epy, etc.).

 - **Customizable**: Easily configure which rules to apply, LLMs config (model, provider, url, etc.), and other settings via a `pyproject.toml` file.